The history of Sigiriya is perhaps one of the oldest in Sri Lanka, and around it, there are still many doubts about the true nature of this place.

 Have I told you that I have a real fear of bees and wasps?! …

-Trembling on the inside, I thought what I always think in these situations: with so many thousands of people passing by on a daily basis, it would be very unlucky if it happens to me… Anyway, I deceived myself and moved on, thinking that perhaps this was a security device created by King Kassapa to deter unwanted visitors.
+Trembling on the inside, I thought what I always think in these situations: with so many thousands of people passing by daily, it would be unlucky if it happened to me… Anyway, I deceived myself and moved on, thinking that perhaps this was a security device created by King Kassapa to deter unwanted visitors.

 One of the most amazing sights you’ll ever see

-On top of Sigiriya lays an imposing archaeological site where the palace (or monastery) had once been installed and where we can distinguish the various divisions of the property.
+On top of Sigiriya lies an imposing archaeological site where the palace (or monastery) was once installed and where we can distinguish the various divisions of the property.

 What did you think of Sigiriya?
 What was the tallest monument you ever had to climb?
 How was that experience?
 Share it in the comment box below.